Educ00/mdisc-2425/docs/system-documentation/sprint 1/US10/01.requirements-engineering/US010-requirements.md

-# US010 - Assign a Train to a Route with Cargo Pick-ups
+# US010 - Assign a Train to a Route

 ## 1. Requirements Engineering